KeiroD/AvalonScript/README.md

 For the purpose of this guide, I will assume that you know how to download and unzip zipped packages, such as the one I use for AvalonScript.

 Now, let's get started and download AvalonScript.
-There are two versions of AvalonScript available for release.
-The only difference is the color options available, as they are essentially identical.

-(AvalonScript)[https://dropbox.com/s/9lu73pqjj1x4sht/AvalonScript.zip] is the most current version of **AvalonScript**.
+[AvalonScript](https://dropbox.com/s/9lu73pqjj1x4sht/AvalonScript.zip) is the most current version of **AvalonScript**.
 We are working on moving AvalonScript to Github.

 Extract it to wherever you wanted to place it.
+Finally, run AvalonScript by launching mirc.exe and customize to your liking.

 **Note: Do not extract this over your default mIRC install!
 If you ignore this warning, it is entirely _your_ fault!**